 Workflow rules

-Available on the Grow plan and above.
+Available on the Grow plan and higher.
 Interested?
 Contact sales or message us in your shared Slack channel.

 1. Conditions